The Effects Of Fast Food On The Body

 Some people prefer tastier foods, but the more delicious foods have a combination of sugar, fat and lots of salt.
 Those who take high sodium diets can lead to water retention.
 This causes the puffy, bloated feeling or feeling swollen after eating fast food.

 High sodium diets can be harmful to people with blood pressure conditions as it can increase blood pressure and even put stress on the cardiovascular system.
 Most adults underestimate sodium levels in their fast food meals.
-Out of the surveyed 993 adults found that their guesses are six times lower than the actual number.
+As mentioned too in https://www.familyeducation.com/, out of the surveyed 993 adults found that their guesses are six times lower than the actual number.
 2300 milligrams of sodium is the recommended daily intake for adults yet one fast food meal is half of this in milligrams.

 Effect On The Respiratory System